thandipearl/Space-Missions-Data-Analysis-MATLAB-/README.md

-# Space-Missions-Data-Analysis-MATLAB-
-A MATLAB-based data analysis project exploring trends, success rates, rocket usage, and launch patterns in global space missions from 1957 to 2022.

 # Space Missions Data Analysis (MATLAB)

 ## Project Overview
 This project analyzes global space missions from **1957 to August 2022** using MATLAB.
-The dataset includes information on launch locations, companies, rockets, mission outcomes, and costs.
+The dataset includes information on launch locations, companies, rockets, mission outcomes and costs.

 The goal of this analysis is to uncover trends, patterns, and insights related to:
 Rocket launch frequency over time